Scottish-Tech-Army/ggs-combined/README.md

 Under **no** circumstances must the AWS secrets be added plain text to the source code in this repository.

+Please note that the deployment keys used to communicate with AWS are temporary and need periodic updating from the STA AWS account.
+Ideally this should not be necessary but at this point the solution to creating temporary AWS access keys during Github Actions deployment is unknown.

 ## Deployment Flow

 Changes to the software should follow the following steps: